ltrinh74123/Image_classification/README.md

 ### Managing overfitting

 As there wasn't that many training samples, data augmentation was used so that each original training sample would make 2 more augmented training sample through rotating, flipping, changing the brightness and shifting the pixels.
+Including the augmented data in the model helps with the generalisation as the model accuracy plateaus at a higher accuracy than the un-augmented data, which is desired.
+However, both the difference between the training and validation data in the accuracy and loss plots still show signs of overfitting, despite the augmented data overfitting less than the un-augmented data.
 This reduced the model overfitting but more improvements can be made; which is a challenge as I don't have the GPU to run it.

 ![image](https://github.com/user-attachments/assets/48148ff8-7d92-4632-94bb-380110572a0e)